IVF Success Rates

 Why is this time frame presented?

 Live birth rates take time to collate.
 Pregnancies last around 9 months and then a year’s data is normally collated together.
-For this reason the latest national figures available from the HFEA are for 2013.
+For this reason the latest national figures available from the HFEA are for 2014.
 Concept Fertility built and opened its new facility in April 2015.
-Therefore we have compared our most recent clinical pregnancy rates with the latest available equivalent national data.
+Therefore we have compared our most recent clinical pregnancy rates, since we started using this laboratory, with the latest available equivalent national data.

 How does Concept Fertility rank against other fertility clinics?

-This is a question commonly asked but one which does not have a helpful answer.
 It is worth noting what the HFEA (the fertility sector regulator) publishes: “it is not meaningful to directly compare clinics’ success rates” and “the majority of clinics perform around the national average”.
-We believe that our pregnancy statistics stack up very well against the national equivalents but to understand why, one must know a little more about how the statistics are compiled.
+We believe that our pregnancy statistics stack up very well against the national equivalents, especially as we do not operate a restrictive patient-selection or treatment-selection policy.
+Read on to know a little more about how the statistics are compiled:

 Pregnancy / live birth statistics are affected by a clinic’s patient selection policy.